- Upgrading from r10k to Code Manager

 - Code Manager console settings

-To configure Code Manager, you'll enable it in Puppet Enterprise (PE), set up authentication, and test the communication between the control repo and Code Manager.
+To configure Code Manager, enable it in Puppet Enterprise (PE), set up authentication, and test the communication between the control repo and Code Manager.

 You can enable and configure Code Manager either during or after r10k installation.

-To enable Code Manager after a new installation or in an existing PE installation, you'll set Code Manager parameters in the console.
+To enable Code Manager after a new installation or in an existing PE installation, set Code Manager parameters in the console.
 You can also configure Code Manager during a fresh PE installation, but only during a text-mode installation.